From Early Detection to Early Surveillance and Intervention in Children at Risk of Cerebral Palsy

 The 5-day course will be divided in:

-The Summer School experience will be hybrid mode only for presenters.
-All participating students are requested to attend in person.
+The Summer School experience has been hybrid mode only for presenters.
+All participating students were requested to attend in person.

 At the end of the course the participants: